a1v0/a1v0.de/README.md

 ## To-do

 1. Deploy site (Netlify?)
+    - Ensure SSL works
+    - Ensure sitemap works
+    - Check how Google's spiders see my site
+2. Update menu links
+3. Add content
-2. Make site a11y-friendly
+4. Make site a11y-friendly
     - Semantic HTML
     - Skip link
     - Anything else (see WCAG)
-3. Make site mobile-friendly
+5. Make site mobile-friendly
-4. Add linting to repo
+6. Add linting to repo
-5. Add disclaimers etc.
+7. Add disclaimers etc.
-6. Create Articles page to show list of all content
+8. Create Articles page to show list of all content
-7. Find a way to do breadcrumbs with static content
+9. Find a way to do breadcrumbs with static content
-8. Attempt to use content tags (I think Contentlayer can do this)
+10. Attempt to use content tags (I think Contentlayer can do this)